FuturePortal/CIMonitor/docs/run/on-raspberry.md

-# Installing raspberry PI 3 model B
+# Installing Raspberry Pi 3 model B

 To start off, we expect you to have Raspbian installed.
 This can easily be done via NOOBS from https://www.raspberrypi.org/downloads/noobs/.
 Handy video for that: